Welcome to my trip report on SilkAir vs Malindo!

-As you know both Silk Air and Malindo Air are different type of carriers.
+As you know both Silk Air and Malindo Air are a different type of carriers.
 Singapore Airlines is a parent of Silk Air and this carrier handles routes on smaller cities which requires smaller capacity aircraft.
-However, its not part of the star alliance which leaves many travellers puzzled and inconvenient.
+However, it is not part of the star alliance which leaves many travellers puzzled and inconvenient.
 (Mileage points with their respective star alliance airlines).
-One would expect Silk Air to have similar standard to Singapore Airlines, but I was wrong when I flew MI's newest aircraft.
+One would expect Silk Air to have a similar standard to Singapore Airlines, but I was wrong when I flew MI's newest aircraft.
 No PTV, tight seat pitch and no snack on board a 50 minutes flight had left me to think, what kind of airline exactly is SilkAir?
-To me, Silkair is just an overpriced Low Cost Carrier.
-While Malindo Air surprises many of us, the ones I spoke to were impressed with what Malindo is offering and has already made it a first choice for domestic flights.
+To me, Silkair is just an overpriced Low-Cost Carrier.
+While Malindo Air surprises many of us, the ones I spoke to were impressed with what Malindo is offering and has already made it the first choice for domestic flights.

 Just think of this, if you book yourself on New York to Langkawi with Singapore Airlines.
 You will be flying on SQ metal for the New York to Singapore via Frankfurt (for example), spoilt by the wonderful IFE on board.
 But once you are in Singapore, you change to a SilkAir flight, you will be dismayed with the cabin products whether you are in J or Y class.
 A complete shock may I add.
-Only thing more this airline can offer more than a low cost carrier is in-flight meal and a generous luggage allowance.
+The only thing more this airline can offer more than a low-cost carrier is an in-flight meal and a generous luggage allowance.
 The biggest turn-off for frequent travellers is the inability to earn mileage points for the regional route sector.

 At this moment, Malindo Air is not flying to Singapore.
 It has plans to do though with other cities in mind.
-What ever happens in the near future for this airline would also depends on its parent company, Lion Airlines to make some crucial decisions.
-If this airline starts flying to Singapore and expand to other cities in Asia, this would become my number 1 airline for regional short routes.
+Whatever happens in the near future for this airline would also depend on its parent company, Lion Airlines to make some crucial decisions.
+If this airline starts flying to Singapore and expands to other cities in Asia, this would become my number 1 airline for regional short routes.
 Both carriers may be operating a different 737 series (-800 and -900ER), but Malindo's in-flight product is way better than SilkAir's.